Littelfuse

-Littelfuse, Inc is an American electronic manufacturing company headquartered in Chicago, Illinois.
-The company primarily produces circuit protection products but also manufactures a variety of electronic switches and automotive sensors.
+Littelfuse, Inc. is an American electronics manufacturing company headquartered in Chicago, Illinois.
+The company primarily produces circuit protection products (fuses) but also manufactures a variety of switches, automotive sensors and, through its subsidiary Zilog, microprocessors.
 Littelfuse was founded in 1927.
 In addition to its Chicago, Illinois, world headquarters, Littelfuse has more than 40 sales, distribution, manufacturing and engineering facilities in the Americas, Europe and Asia.
 Littelfuse is the developer of AutoFuse, the first blade-type automotive fuse.

 History

 Early history

 Edward V. Sundt founded Littelfuse in 1927 in Chicago Illinois as Littelfuse Laboratories.
 Prior to founding Littelfuse, Sundt had worked for General Electric and Stewart-Warner, where he found diagnostic equipment frequently experienced electrical failure.
 Sundt developed Littelfuse's first product, a small protective fuse, to regulate current in diagnostic equipment and prevent electrical failure.
 When the US government refused Sundt a trademark for Little fuse (the small protective fuse) on the grounds that the words were too common, Sundt compromised by reversing the l and the e to form Littelfuse.

 Littelfuse was incorporated and renamed Littelfuse, Inc. in 1938.

 Littelfuse became a public company in 1962.
 The company retained founder Edward V. Sundt as the chairman of its board.
 In 1963, Littelfuse moved its headquarters from Chicago to Des Plaines, Illinois.
 Sundt retired in 1965 and was succeeded by Thomas Blake.
 Tracor purchased the company in 1968.
 Blake was made president of Littelfuse, which operated as a wholly owned subsidiary of Tracor.